FuminHe/JavaScript-UI-Full-Stack/SessionNotes/React/README.md

 It serves as a centralized store for state that needs to be used across your entire application, with rules ensuring that the state can only be updated in a predictable fashion.

+- **Actions** are plain JavaScript objects that have a type field.
+As mentioned earlier, you can think of an action as an event that describes something that happened in the application.

+- **Reducers** are functions that take the current state and an action as arguments, and return a new state result.
+In other words, (state, action) => newState.

 ## Three Principles

 ### 1. Single source of truth